maxme1/lazycon/README.rst

 You can define functions inside configs, however their local scope is also lazy, thus the same constraints hold.

-A function body consists of several value or function definitions followed by a return statement:
+A function body consists of several value or function definitions or assertions followed by a return statement:

 .. code:: python